Clinical Psychopharmacology MS

 Finally, there is a strong clinical orientation to the program.
 Even during coursework, you are involved in case conferencing, and each semester you are required to generate a case report/study intended to integrate material covered that semester.

-• Very little.
+Very little.
 If you can access the Internet and can open email attachments, you have most of the skills needed to participate.
 If you are nervous about your computer skills, we will help you through the process.
 Many of our students do just fine with limited knowledge of computers.

-• We have built several elements into this program that contribute to the development of a sense of collegiality.
+We have built several elements into this program that contribute to the development of a sense of collegiality.
 The one weekly scheduled activity is a chat session.
 Participants develop surprisingly strong bonds through these discussions.
 Feedback from current students consistently identifies the strength of those bonds as one of the positive aspects of the program.

-• Yes, there are four courses devoted to the treatment of specific classes of disorders: affective disorders, psychotic disorders, anxiety disorders, and other disorders.
+Yes, there are four courses devoted to the treatment of specific classes of disorders: affective disorders, psychotic disorders, anxiety disorders, and other disorders.
 Each of these courses addresses issues of population, whether based on development, physical, or cultural and ethnic diversity.
 The Other Disorders course includes modules specific to disorder of childhood and older adulthood.

 In addition, you can incorporate issues surrounding the treatment of specific populations into your clinical discussions.
 Your case reports can focus on whatever population you choose, and your clinical experience can be in whatever setting is most appropriate to your practice.

-If you decide to take the Psychopharmacology Examination for Psychologists (PEP), there are fees for that exam set by the Association of State and Provincial Psychology Boards (ASPPB).
+A $100 reduction fellowship is available per course for members of state or provincial psychological associations, or members of APA Divisions 18 (Public Service) or 55 (Society for Prescribing Psychology).
+If you decide to take the Psychopharmacology Examination for Psychologists (PEP), its fees are set by the Association of State and Provincial Psychology Boards (ASPPB).

-• The course work is based on the assumption that you will spend approximately 6-10 hours per week on the program; however, the actual amount of time spent depends on you.
+The course work is based on the assumption that you will spend approximately 6-10 hours per week on the program; however, the actual amount of time spent depends on you.
 Some people are able to do it in 6 hours a week.
 Students who do not have a strong background in medicine report spending 12-20 hours per week on the program.
 It is up to you to decide what you need to meet the requirements of the program.
 This includes readings, watching videos, chats, exams, and other assignments.
 Time demands tend to be heavier during the first two semesters, which involve a heavy dose of biology and basic neuroscience.

 Resources for Psychologists